theme-ontology/theming/README.md

 of films.

 Every story must also be assigned a unique ID.
 While all text files are encoded in UTF-8, the story ID should be composed only of normal English characters and punctuation directly mappable to ASCII.
-There are no technical restrictions apart from that.
 A number of conventions are aparent.